drew-hirsch/data-profiling/README.md

 # YData Profiling Script - Instructions

 Follow the steps below to install the necessary components and run the **YData Profiling Script (profiling.py)** on both Windows and macOS to generate a summary report of a CSV dataset.

-\n
 ## 1. Install Python (Only Required on 1st Run)

 1. Download and install Python from [https://www.python.org/downloads/](https://www.python.org/downloads/).